Obtaining a Driver License by Fraud

-If you have a defense on the merits, have the driver testify about the reasons no fraud was committed.
-If the statute of limitations applies, the theory of laches, or estoppel applies, then asset those defenses and move to invalidate the suspension on that basis.
+In some cases, we might call our client to testify at the hearing about the reasons no fraud was committed.
+If the statute of limitations, the theory of laches, or estoppel applies, then we can assert those defenses and move to invalidate the fraud suspension on that basis.

 If the hearing offer denies your request, you only have 30 days to file a writ of cert (appeal) with the Circuit Court to get the suspension removed from your driver’s record.
 Filing a writ after the show cause hearing, does NOT alleviate your obligation to file a writ within thirty days of receiving the order of license revocation, suspension, or cancelation.

 If you are suspected of fraud, hire an attorney to attend your “hardship” hearing because you will be put under oath and questioned about whether you committed this criminal conduct.
 That information can be used against you in a criminal fraud investigation by a law enforcement officer.